 So how do you find the right pillow to prevent this restlessness and lack of sleep?

 A suitable pillow does not automatically mean one that is soft and fluffy.
 It should also support the natural shape of your head, neck, and shoulders and help lessen the pressure on your spine.
 The softness or firmness of your pillow must also suit your tastes to enhance the quality of your sleep.

-Generally, back sleepers require a medium-loft pillow—not too high nor too low.
+Generally, back sleepers require a medium-loft pillow—neither too high nor too low.
 This is to keep your head, neck, and shoulders aligned and maintain the natural curve of your spine.
 To achieve this, make sure that you don't only support the upper part of your head when you sleep but also include your upper back.
 When you sleep on your back, make sure that your pillow is big and firm enough to touch your upper back.

 If you are a side sleeper, you need a thicker or higher-lofted pillow.
 When you sleep on your shoulder, the distance between your head, neck, and the mattress is larger.
 A thicker pillow can help close this distance to maintain neutral spine alignment without tilting or straining your neck and shoulders.

 Stomach sleepers are less common than back and side sleepers.
 They are also more prone to having inappropriate posture during sleep.
 If you are a side sleeper, too much elevation puts pressure on your neck, shoulders, and lower body, causing body pain.
 To balance the pressure, get a thinner or low-loft pillow, or add a pillow under your belly to relieve the stress.